danielweck/epub3-sliderizer/README.md

 There is an additional demonstration project in `./_INPUT/demo1/`.
 To build it, simply pass the `demo1` parameter to the `sliderize.sh` command.

 If all goes well, the `./_OUTPUT/content/` folder should then contain `EPUB3-Sliderizer.epub` (documentation), or `EPUB3-Sliderizer_demo1.epub` (additional demo).
 To check the results in your web-browser, open the `./_OUTPUT/content/EPUB3/epub/nav.xhtml` file (drag and drop, or double-click if the XHTML file association is supported on your system).

+The XHTML files are also generated with the `.html` extension (within the same directory structure), as a workaround to web servers and browsers handling XML incorrectly.
+For example, GitHub.io / gh-pages (powered by Nginx + Jekyll) seems to have recently changed the HTTP `content-type` header from `application/xhtml+xml` to `application/vnd.wap.xhtml+xml`, which breaks web browser rendering (except good old Opera!).

 To test the generated HTML fileset on remote devices (e.g. an iPad connected wirelessly on the same sub-network), you can start a local HTTP server on port 3000 by typing this command: `./thin.sh` (this should automatically open a local web-browser page).
 Note: this requires a [Ruby](https://www.ruby-lang.org) runtime.
 Obviously, you can serve the static XHTML files any other way you want (e.g. DropBox).